 * Members who join a super fund from 1 April 2020 and who wish to add insurance through super

-** Any members who have been with a super fund before 1 April 2020 with insurance through super
+** Any members who opened a super account before 1 April 2020 with insurance through super

 You may have an arrangement with your employer, where the employer pays the full cost of your insurance premiums by making additional contributions on your behalf.
 In this case you don’t have to do anything to keep this particular insurance cover.
 This applies to existing members, as well as (any) new members who join a super fund, where the employer pays the cost of their insurance, irrespective of the member's super balance or the member's age.